thephpleague/uri/README.md

 * a valid component string for the specified URL component;
 * an object implementing the `__toString` method;

+An additional methods `exchange($component)` is also implemented on each object to ease exchanging component object properties for another one.

 ```php
 use League\Url\Components\Scheme;